Finswimming: Origins and history

 The first European Championship which was a multi sport event involving both finswimming and underwater orienteering was held under the title of the First European Championship of Subaquatics Technical at Angera, Italy in August 1967.
 The specific finswimming events were races over the distances of 40m and 1000m which are reported as using either surface swimming techniques or respectively apnoea and immersion techniques.
 In 1969, the first European Finswimming Championship to be separate of underwater orienteering was held in Locarno, Switzerland.

 The first World Championships were held in Hanover, Germany during 1976 followed by the inclusion of the sport in the inaugural World Games in Santa Clara, California, USA during 1981.
 In 1988, the first World Long Distance Championship was held in Paris, France followed in 1989 by the first World Junior Championship in Dunaújváros, Hungary.

-The arrival of the monofin in the early 1970s lead to the breaking of all world records by the end of the decade due to the improved performance possible when used in lieu of bi-fins.
+The arrival of the monofin in the early 1970s led to the breaking of all world records by the end of the decade due to the improved performance possible when used in lieu of bi-fins.

 In 2007, the first Bi Fin races using CMAS homologated fins were held.

 Sporting appeal and training

 Appeal

 The main appeal of finswimming is reported by some as being the speed that a swimmer can reach.
-The world record for the men's 50 m freestyle (long course) in sports swimming (see World records in swimming), is 20.91 seconds (by César Cielo of Brazil).
-In finswimming it is 13.70 seconds (for 50 m apnoea by Pavel Kabanov of Russia) (see World records in finswimming).
+The world record for the men's 50 m freestyle (long course) in sports swimming (see World records in swimming) is 20.91 seconds (by César Cielo of Brazil).
+In finswimming, it is 13.70 seconds (for 50 m apnoea by Pavel Kabanov of Russia) (see World records in finswimming).
 This is a 50% increase in speed over sports swimming.

 One of the great appeals of finswimming is that finswimmers do not need to be good sports swimmers.
 Indeed, there is some evidence that top flight sports swimmers may make poorer finswimmers than well-trained finswimmers (see below).